|The Creeksea Horse Ferry|

 |Elizabeth (Filby) Amos|

 George Amos married his wife Elizabeth Filby on 7 Nov 1875 at Christ Church, in Southwark, London, and it seems that they settled at the Creeksea Ferry very soon afterward.
 George had come north to Essex from his birthplace near Dover after the deaths of his parents, but Elizabeth had grown up in the neighborhood of Maldon, not far from the ferry.
 Very likely they were influenced to come to Creeksea Ferry by William Filby, probably a relation of Elizabeth’s, working as the publican at the time.
 He is listed in Kelly’s Directory as the publican in 1878, according to the Essex Pub website, and could well have been there as early as 1875.
 Elizabeth had a brother named William Filby, but it has not yet been possible to determine with certainty whether this is the same William Filby, a more distant relation, or perhaps just a startling coincidence.
 However, her brother certainly was in the business of pub-keeping; in the 1881 census he was working as a publican and coal porter at the pub Chelmer in Heybridge Basin, near Maldon.
+[Update: further research has shown that the William Filby who was publican at Creeksea Ferry was almost certainly Elizabeth’s brother.]
 Although George and Elizabeth could have moved to the Creeksea Ferry anytime between their 1875 marriage and the 1881 census, it seems likely that they settled there around the time of William Filby’s residence.
 All of their children, including those born after 1881 and therefore definitely while residing at the ferry, are listed as being born in Canewdon.
 The city of Canewdon, of course, was a couple of miles away, but the parish extended to include Wallasea Island.
 While it is possible that they lived elsewhere within Canewdon until 1881, the possibility does not seem very strong, especially considering the number of years they remained at Creeksea Ferry.
 They hardly seem to have been a particularly mobile family.

 |The Ferry House|